luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 -   **Use Supabase Docs:** The Supabase documentation is excellent—refer to it often.
 -   **Ask for Help:** If stuck on a milestone for more than a few hours, step back and break it down further.
 -   **Version Control:** Commit after each milestone so you can roll back if needed.
--   **Deployment:** See Phase 3.5 for dedicated deployment milestone.
-Recommended after Phase 3 (PWA Setup) is complete, so you can test PWA installation on real devices.
+-   **Deployment:** See Deployment phase for dedicated deployment milestone.
+Recommended after PWA Setup phase is complete, so you can test PWA installation on real devices.
 -   **React Router Benefits:** Pure SPA setup is simpler than Next.js for internal tools.
 Easy to share components with Expo later since it's pure React.

 ---